 About the Lab

-The Climate Impact Lab is a unique collaboration of 30 climate scientists, economists, computational experts, researchers, analysts, and students from some of the nation’s leading research institutions.
+The Climate Impact Lab is a unique collaboration of more than 30 climate scientists, economists, computational experts, researchers, analysts, and students from some of the nation’s leading research institutions.

 For inquiries about our work contact firstname.lastname@example.org.

 Trevor Houser is a partner with the Rhodium Group, an independent research company, and leads the firm’s Energy & Climate team.
 This interdisciplinary group of policy experts, economic analysts, energy modelers, data engineers and climate scientists analyzes the market impact of energy and climate policy and the economic risks of global climate change.
 During 2009, Trevor left Rhodium temporarily to serve as a senior advisor at the US State Department where he worked on international energy, natural resource and environmental policy issues.
 He serves on the finance committee of the Colin Powell School for Civic and Global Leadership at the City College of New York, his alma mater.
 He is a member of the Council on Foreign Relations and the National Committee on US-China Relations and serves on the Advisory Board of Center for US-China Relations at the Asia Society.